jneen/parsimmon/API.md

 //=> {status: true, value: ['a', ['c', 'c', 'c', 'c', 'c']]}
 ```

+## Parsimmon.makeSuccess(index, value)

+To be used inside of `Parsimmon.Parser`.
+Generates an object describing how far the successful parse went (`index`), and what `value` it created doing so.
+See documentation for `Parsimmon.Parser`.

+## Parsimmon.makeFailure(furthest, expectation)

+To be used inside of `Parsimmon.Parser`.
+Generates an object describing how far the unsuccessful parse went (`index`), and what kind of syntax it expected to see (`expectation`).
+See documentation for `Parsimmon.Parser`.

 ## Parsimmon.isParser(obj)

 Returns `true` if `obj` is a Parsimmon parser, otherwise `false`.